poojagurnule/Exam-Portal/README.md

 </a>
 </p>

-The Exam Portal is a web application built using Spring Boot for the backend, Angular for the frontend, MySQL for the database, and deployed on AWS.
+The Exam Portal is a web application built using Spring Boot for the backend, Angular for the frontend, MySQL for the database.
 It provides a user-friendly interface for managing exams, ensuring high performance, scalability, and security.
 AWS enables easy deployment, scalability, and reliability of the application.

 ## Requirements
 * Spring Boot as Backend